buildbot/buildbot/master/docs/manual/cmdline.rst

 build's status web page.
 You can also set ``try_who = dev`` in the :file:`.buildbot/options` file.
 Note that :option:`--who=dev` will not work on version 0.8.3 or earlier masters.

+Similarly, :option:`--comment=COMMENT` will specify the comment for the patch, which is also displayed in the patch information.
+The corresponding config-file option is ``try_comment``.

 Waiting for results
 ###################